-Chloé Aby Chain Small Croc-Effect Leather Shoulder Bag (£1610)
+Chloé Tess Small Leather Cross-Body Bag (£1360)

 Style Notes: Jour/Né essentially means "day to night," so this brand is all about the clothes that do the job for you—with lots of humour thrown in to boot.
 However, you'll now only find its items on places like Vestiaire Collective, as it doesn't appear to be running anymore.

-Claudie Pierlot Victorine Cotton-Blend Tweed Jacket (£315)
+Claudie Pierlot Victorine Cotton-Blend Tweed Jacket (£185)

-Style Notes: Claudie Pierlot does a cute take on contemporary French style—think sweet bows on blouses, patent miniskirts and swing coats.
+Style Notes: Claudie Pierlot does a cute take on contemporary French style.
+Think sweet bows on blouses, patent miniskirts and swing coats.
 It's more innocent than its peers.

 What to Buy: This dream bag will become part of your forever collection.

-Faith Connexion Tweed Relaxed-Fit Shirt (£754)
+Faith Connexion Textured Knit Shirt (£887)

-Style Notes: Emmanuelle Alt is a big fan of this label, and often wears its bold and unusual pieces to fashion week.
+Style Notes: Emmanuelle Alt is a big fan of this label and often wears its bold and unusual pieces to fashion week.

-What to Buy: The shacket is the answer to your coverup needs.
+What to Buy: The shacket is the answer to your cover-up needs.

-Chanel Mules (£630)
+Chanel Mules (£710)

 Style Notes: What more can we say?
-Chanel is the Paris megalith that has, over the years via both Coco Chanel and Karl Lagerfeld, cemented some of the most important parts of many peoples' wardrobes.
+Chanel is the Paris megalith that has, over the years via both Coco Chanel and Karl Lagerfeld, cemented some of the most important parts of many people's wardrobes.